pharmaverse/admiralneuro/README.md

     neuroscience-specific ADaM datasets in R in a modular manner.
 -   All functions are created based upon the ADaM Implementation Guide and aim to facilitate the programming of ADaM dataset standards.
--   Initially the package will focus on the most common efficacy endpoint needs for Amyloid PET and Tau PET, but over time we will look to add extra areas such as:
+-   Initially the package focuses on the most common efficacy endpoint needs for Amyloid PET and Tau PET, but over time we will look to add extra areas such as:
     Cognitive scores, Lab biomarkers and questionnaires.